stpettersens/dt-init/README.markdown

     -h | --help    : Display this usage information and exit.
     -v | --version : Display application version and exit.

-Running `dt-init module-name -b` which will generate the stubs (with *package.json* and *bower.json*)  and retrieve the module you plan to write the definitions and tests for, resulting in a directory tree such as:
+Running `dt-init module-name -b` will generate the stubs (with *package.json* and *bower.json*) and retrieve the module you plan to write the definitions and tests for.
+This results in a directory tree such as:

     module-name/
     ├── bower.json